openclarity/docs.openclarity.io/content/docs/getting-started/deploy-kubernetes/_index.md

 1. Wait until all pods are in the `Running` state or have completed their initialization.

-1. Once the pods are ready, start port forwarding to access the VMClarity gateway service.
+1. Once the pods are ready, start port forwarding to access the OpenClarity gateway service.
 Use the following command to forward traffic from your local machine to the cluster:

     ```shell
     kubectl port-forward -n vmclarity service/vmclarity-gateway 8080:80
     ````

-1. Access the VMClarity UI by navigating to [http://localhost:8080/](http://localhost:8080/) in your web browser.
+1. Access the OpenClarity UI by navigating to [http://localhost:8080/](http://localhost:8080/) in your web browser.

     <p align="center" width="100%">
         <img width="75%" src="/img/vmclarity-ui-1.png">